 The Lentil Sprouting Process

-- The longer sprout will take up a lot more room and so you will need a larger vessel for sprouting.
-I recommend either a large colander or a gallon jar for two cups of long-sprouted lentils.
-For the short-sprouted lentils you can use a quart or half-gallon jar.
+Plan to use a larger vessel such as a large colander or a gallon jar for two cups of long-sprouted lentils.
+For the short-sprouted lentils a quart or half-gallon jar is sufficient.

-- In the morning drain and rinse the lentils thoroughly.
-If you are using a jar with a sprouting screen you will now invert that jar to allow any extra water to run off.
-If you are using a colander you will leave this over a bowl or sink and cover it with a towel in order to keep airflow while keeping bugs out.
+In the morning drain and rinse the lentils thoroughly.
+When using a jar with a sprouting screen, invert the jar to allow any extra water to run off.
+Leave a colander over a bowl or sink and cover it with a towel in order to keep airflow going while keeping bugs out.

 Repeat 2-3 times per day until the sprouts are the desired length.
 This should take around two to three days.